open-telemetry/opentelemetry-specification/specification/api-tracing.md

 * Get the currently active Span
 * Get/Set a Span from/to a Context
-* Make a given Span as active
+* Make a given Span active

 The API MUST internally leverage the Context in order to get and set the current Span state and how Spans are passed across process boundaries.